KeishiSoga/Basic_Statistical_Analysis/README.md

-# Health Intervention Study Analysis
+# Health Intervention Study Analysis for R Beginners

 This repository contains R code and data for analyzing the effects of a health intervention on participant scores.
 The analysis includes statistical tests, visualizations, and comprehensive reporting of results.
 **Important Note:** The dataset (`data.csv`) is a simulated dataset generated using random number generation for educational and demonstration purposes.
 It does not contain real participant data.